OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ### AppRole login step {#approle-login}

-The [HashiCorp Vault - Login with AppRole](https://library.octopus.com/step-templates/e04a9cec-f04a-4da2-849b-1aed0fd408f0/actiontemplate-hashicorp-vault-approle-login) step template authenticates with a Vault Server using the [AppRole](https://www.vaultproject.io/docs/auth/approle) authentication method.
+The [HashiCorp Vault - AppRole Login](https://library.octopus.com/step-templates/e04a9cec-f04a-4da2-849b-1aed0fd408f0/actiontemplate-hashicorp-vault-approle-login) step template authenticates with a Vault Server using the [AppRole](https://www.vaultproject.io/docs/auth/approle) authentication method.
 This is perfect for use with Octopus.
 HashiCorp themselves recommend it for machines or apps:

 > This auth method is oriented to automated workflows (machines and services), and is less useful for human operators.